GenesysDX-Bold360/Html-Chat-Sdk/README.md

 # Html-Chat-Sdk

+### What is the BoldChat HTML Chat Window SDK?
+The introduction of an SDK allows business to create and host a fully customizable chat window.
+The Chat Window SDK is a a collection of html, javascript and css files that serve to communicate with BoldChat's API.
+These files allow you to create a completely customizable chat user interface that facilitates communication between the visitor and operator.

 ### Here are the general steps needed to get started with the HTML SDK:
 1. download or fork the repository